router-resources/Router-Nitro-CookBook/[Module 2]What is Asset Swapping and Asset Transfer?.md

 In conclusion, Module 2 has provided a comprehensive understanding of asset swapping and asset transfer in the context of blockchain and cross-chain interoperability.
 We have explored the distinct concepts of asset swapping and asset transfer, each serving different purposes in enabling the movement of assets across different blockchain networks.

-Asset swapping facilitates the exchange of digital tokens or assets between different blockchain networks, allowing users to diversify their holdings and access liquidity .
-On the other hand, asset transfer involves the direct movement of digital assets from one user or address to another within the same blockchain network or across different blockchain networks.

 As we progress through the course, we will delve deeper into a Cross Chain asset swapping and transfer engine which helps you do transfer and swapping of assets from one blockchain to another in an efficient , cost effective and secure way.